diliprandhi/mywork/readme.md

-### Welcome to My Data Science and Machine Learning Portfolio
+### Welcome to My Data Science and Machine Learning Portfolio🚀📊🤖📈

-Welcome to my GitHub portfolio!
+---
+## Hi there! 👋

+Welcome to my GitHub profile!
+I'm an aspiring Data Scientist with a strong foundation in Python, Machine Learning, Statistical Analysis, and Data Visualization.
 Here, you'll find a collection of my data science and machine learning projects.
 Each project showcases my skills in data analysis, preprocessing, modeling, and evaluation.
+Feel free to explore my repositories and connect with me if you have any questions or collaboration ideas!

+---

+## Skills & Expertise🛠️

+- **Programming Languages:** Python, SQL
+- **Data Science:** Statistics, Data Wrangling, Data Cleaning, Exploratory Data Analysis (EDA), Machine Learning, Deep Learning, Natural Language Processing (NLP)
+- **Tools & Platforms:** NumPy, Pandas, Scikit-learn, Matplotlib, Power BI, AWS
+- **Other Skills:** Model Optimization, Data Visualization

+---

 Below are summaries of my key projects:

----

 ### Fraud Detection Model